criptoloja/trial_2/README.md

 -   Availability for video conferencing and team meetings during standard business hours.
 -   Excellent written and verbal communication skills in English.

-extra[:name:] = :value:

-Where :name: is the field name, and :value it's value.
-Any extra with an empty string as :name: will be ignored as well any extra with an empty :value:

 ## Trial:
 For the trial, we would like you to create a responsive, mobile-first web application using Laravel, Livewire, Bootstrap, and any other Laravel package or third-party library that you may find useful.
 The application should include the following features: